Poker Basics, Poker Strategy

 However, don’t expect to print money and move through the levels at a crazy pace, and be aware that other players are also studying the game and trying to make a profit the same way you are.

-Also, be prepared for a lot of variance, as SNG tournaments can be brutal in this segment and lead to some pretty big downswings when luck shuts down the door.
+Also, be prepared for a lot of variance, as SNG tournaments can be brutal in this segment and lead to some pretty big downswings when luck shuts the door.

 Sit and Go Strategy Tip #10 – Learn How to Play Heads-Up